KEPLA: A Knowledge-Enhanced Deep Learning Framework for Accurate Protein-Ligand Binding Affinity Prediction: Introduction

 However, integrating such domain knowledge presents two key challenges: (1) how to organize the diverse and complex knowledge into a form that the model can easily process, and (2) how to enable the model to sufficiently capture the organized knowledge.
-To address the first challenge, knowledge graphs (KGs)~\cite{ye2021unified} are expected to be the optimal solution due to their proven capabilities in knowledge tasks.
+To address the first challenge, knowledge graphs (KGs)~\cite{ye2021unified} provide a natural way to organize biochemical knowledge.
 KGs constructed from GO and LP can systematically describe biochemical knowledge of proteins and ligands via the form of \textit{entity-relation-entity} triples.
 Correspondingly, KG embedding techniques~\cite{wang2017knowledge} can map proteins, ligands, and related entities into continuous vector spaces, preserving both semantic and relational information.
-For the second challenge, a straightforward approach is to directly use the KG-derived embeddings of proteins and ligands, alongside structural representations, for PLA prediction.
+For the second challenge, directly using KG-derived embeddings with structural representations is a straightforward solution.
 However, this approach falls short for knowledge-sparse entities, as KG embeddings cannot substitute structural encoders when only amino acid sequences or SMILES strings are available.
-Therefore, incorporating the KG to enhance the structural information encoder is a more effective strategy that can offer the best of both worlds.
+Therefore, using KG supervision to enhance structural encoders is a more suitable strategy.
 To this end, we propose a joint learning framework that bridges structural encoding and KG embedding through multi-objective learning, ensuring that biochemical knowledge is effectively injected during the representation learning process.